ably-labs/realtime-examples/src/components/UserClaims/README.md

 This folder contains the code for User Claims - a demo leveraging Ably's [user claims](https://ably.com/docs/core-features/authentication#jwt-claims) feature to allow users to delete their own or other's messages depending on their privilege level.

-Try out the [live demo](https://examples.ably.dev/user-claims) of the User Claims.
+Try out the [live demo](https://examples.ably.dev/user-claims) of the Chat Admin Privileges.

 ## Running locally